 CLOSE SEARCH

-It is always important to check the terms of any written agreement in place.
-Many contracts have clear provisions about the consequences of specific breaches and often also include processes to be followed in the event of breach.
+The correct starting point is always to check the terms of any written agreement.
+Many contracts include clear provisions on what consititutes a breach and the consequences of specific breaches, as well as processes to be followed if a breach occurs.

 Minor breach – a breach which is not sufficient to give the other party the right to terminate, but instead will generally result in a demand for the breach to be remedied, and potentially claim damages (see below)